whuang288alex/video_feature_extraction/README.md

 # Extracting Features from Videos

-This directory contains the code to extract features from video datasets using mainstream vision models such as Slowfast, i3d, c3d, CLIP, etc.
+This directory contains the code to extract features from video datasets using mainstream vision models such as Slowfast, i3d, c3d, CLIP, etc. The only requirement for you is to provide a list of videos that you would like to extract features from in your input directory.

 <br>